The Roger Thayer Stone Center For Latin American Studies

 Digital Collection

-The Digital Collection is a digital database of the most important documents related to the history of Latin American Studies at Tulane.
+The Digital Collection is a digital database of the most important documents related to the history of Latin American Studies at Tulane—which marked a century of research and teaching in 2024.
 It includes grant applications, correspondence, photographs, ephemera, administrative documents, and other records related to Latin Americanist programming, scholarship, and collaborations.
 This continually expanding resource is of great use for researchers working in the fields of Latin American Studies, Higher Education, and History.
 The collection is hosted in the Tulane University Libraries.